Gordon Stewart Northcott: Wineville Chicken Coop murders

 It was speculated that Northcott may have killed as many as 20 boys, but the state of California could not produce evidence to support that allegation.
 Ultimately, the state only brought an indictment against Northcott for the murders of an unidentified underage Mexican national, later to be identified as Alvin Gothea—known as the "Headless Mexican"—and the brothers Lewis and Nelson Winslow (aged 12 and 10, respectively).
 The brothers had been reported missing from Pomona on May 16, 1928.

 In early 1929, Northcott's trial was held before Judge George R. Freeman in Riverside County, California.
-The jury heard that he kidnapped, molested, tortured, and murdered the Winslow brothers and the "Headless Mexican" in 1928.
+The jury heard that he kidnapped, molested, tortured, and murdered the Winslow brothers and Alvin Gothea in 1928.
 On February 8, Northcott was convicted of those murders.
 On February 13, Freeman sentenced him to death.

+Northcott was imprisoned at San Quentin State Prison on February 12, 1929.
+In September 1929, he suffered from appendicitis but refused medical intervention.
+He again suffered from appendicitis in May 1930 but again refused treatment.
+On June 26, 1930, the Supreme Court of California refused his appeal.

-He was hanged on October 2, 1930, at San Quentin State Prison.
+His last meal consisted of ham, eggs, biscuits, hot cakes and syrup, mush, and coffee.
+He was hanged at the prison on October 2, 1930.
 The rope failed to break Northcott's neck, resulting in it taking 13 minutes for him to die from strangulation.

-Popular culture
+In popular culture

-In 2008, Clint Eastwood directed Changeling, in which Northcott was portrayed by Jason Butler Harner.
+In 2008, Clint Eastwood directed the film Changeling, in which Northcott was portrayed by Jason Butler Harner.